 Seasonal influenza is a common respiratory tract infection caused by human seasonal influenza viruses.
 It is totally different from avian influenza and influenza pandemic.
 In Hong Kong, seasonal influenza is usually more common in periods from January to March and from July to August.

-For more details on seasonal influenza and its prevention, please refer to Influenza.
+For more details on seasonal influenza and its prevention, please refer to Seasonal Influenza.